-ISTANBUL (Reuters) - Turkey's battered lira weakened 5 percent on Friday after a Turkish court rejected an American pastor's appeal for release, drawing a stiff rebuke from President Donald Trump who said the United States would not take the detention "sitting down".
+ISTANBUL (Reuters) - Turkey's battered lira weakened 3 percent on Friday after a Turkish court rejected an American pastor's appeal for release, drawing a stiff rebuke from President Donald Trump, who said the United States would not take the detention "sitting down".

-The case of Andrew Brunson, an evangelical Christian missionary from North Carolina who has lived in Turkey for two decades, has become a flashpoint of tension between Washington and Ankara and has accelerated a currency crisis that has richocheted through global financial markets.
+The case of Andrew Brunson, an evangelical Christian missionary from North Carolina who has lived in Turkey for two decades, has become a flashpoint between Washington and Ankara and accelerated a widening currency crisis.

-The selling has also deepened concerns about the broader economy, particularly Turkey's dependence on energy imports and whether foreign-currency debt poses a risk to banks.
+Heavy selling in recent weeks has spread to other emerging market currencies and global stocks and deepened concerns about the economy, particularly Turkey's dependence on energy imports and whether foreign-currency debt poses a risk to banks.

 "They should have given him back a long time ago, and Turkey has in my opinion acted very, very badly," Trump told reporters at the White House, referring to Brunson.
 "So, we haven't seen the last of that.
 We are not going to take it sitting down.
 They can't take our people."

-Trump's comments came after a court in Turkey's western Izmir province rejected an appeal to release Brunson from house arrest, saying evidence was still being collected and the pastor posed a potential flight risk, according to a copy of the court ruling seen by Reuters.
+Trump's comments came after a court in Izmir province rejected an appeal to release Brunson from house arrest, saying evidence was still being collected and the pastor posed a flight risk, according to a copy of the court ruling seen by Reuters.

 Brunson is being held on terrorism charges, which he denies.
 Trump, who counts evangelical Christians among his core supporters, has increasingly championed the pastor's case.

 It was not immediately clear what additional measures, if any, Trump could be considering.
-U.S. Treasury Secretary Steven Mnuchin told Trump at a cabinet meeting on Thursday that more sanctions were ready to be put in place if Brunson were not freed.
+U.S. Treasury Secretary Steven Mnuchin told Trump on Thursday that more sanctions were ready if Brunson were not freed.

-The United States and Turkey have exchanged tit-for-tat tariffs in an escalating attempt by Trump to induce Erdogan into giving up the pastor.
-Erdogan has cast the tariffs, and the sell-off in the lira, as an "economic war" against Turkey.
+The United States and Turkey have imposed tit-for-tat tariffs in an escalating attempt by Trump to induce Erdogan into giving up the pastor.
+Erdogan has cast the tariffs, and the lira's sell-off, as an "economic war" against Turkey.

-At 1612 GMT the currency stood at 6.0700 to the dollar, nearly 5 percent weaker.
-Earlier in the session it fell as much as 7 percent.
-Turkish sovereign dollar bonds fell, while the cost of insuring exposure to Turkish debt rose.
+The lira last traded at 6.0100 to the dollar at 2159 GMT, 3 percent weaker after tumbling as much as 7 percent earlier.
+Turkey's dollar bonds fell, while the cost of insuring exposure to Turkish debt rose.

-Whatever action the United States does take, economists said it looked likely to cause more pain for Turkish assets in the immediate future.
+Whatever action the United States takes looks likely to cause more pain for Turkish assets.

 "There has been no improvement in relations with the U.S. and additional sanctions may be on the horizon," said William Jackson of Capital Economics in a note to clients, adding that the lira could see a downward trend in 2019 and beyond.

-Ratings agency Fitch said the absence of an orthodox monetary policy response to the lira's fall, and the rhetoric of Turkish authorities have "increased the difficulty of restoring economic stability and sustainability".
+Fitch Ratings had earlier said the absence of an orthodox monetary policy response to the lira's fall, and the rhetoric of Turkish authorities, had "increased the difficulty of restoring economic stability and sustainability".

 Economists gave Albayrak's presentation a qualified welcome and the lira initially found some support, helped by Qatar's pledge to invest $15 billion in Turkey.

-However, deep concerns remain about the potential for damage to the economy.
+Deep concerns remain about the potential for damage to the economy, however.
 Turkey is dependent on imports, priced in hard currency, for almost all of its energy needs.

 Turkish markets will be closed from midday on Monday for the rest of the week for the Muslim Eid al-Adha festival.

-(Additional reporting by Ece Toksabay and Tuvan Gumrukcu in Ankara; Karin Strohecker and Claire Milhench in London; Jeff Mason and Karen Freifeld in Washington; Editing by Robin Pomeroy and Gareth Jones)
+(Additional reporting by Ece Toksabay, Tuvan Gumrukcu and Nevzat Devranoglu in Ankara; Karin Strohecker and Claire Milhench in London; Jeff Mason and Karen Freifeld in Washington; Editing by Catherine Evans and James Dalgleish)